 However much you enjoy cooking, there are always times when a microwave comes in handy.
 A quick jacket spud.
 A mug of hot chocolate.
 Reheating leftovers.
-Whereas if steaming's more your thing, a steam oven is a great alternative to conventional hob or counter-top steamers.

 A freestanding microwave gives you the option to move it to elsewhere if space is at a premium in your kitchen.
 Most microwaves these days do more than cook, reheat and defrost.
 Look out for those with grills, or that offer convection cooking - so called 'combi' microwaves.